Mojmir II of Moravia

-Mojmir II (Latin: Moymirus, Czech and Slovak: Mojmír II., born after 871, died after 901) was a member of the House of Mojmir and since 894 the last known ruler of Great Moravia.
-He probably died in the beginning of the 10th century in a battle against the Magyars.
+Mojmir II (Latin: Moymirus, Czech and Slovak: Mojmír II., born after 871, died probably 906) was a member of the House of Mojmir and from 894 the last known ruler of Great Moravia.
+The fate of Mojmir II remains unclear.
+He probably died in 906 in a battle against the Magyars.

 Biography

 Mojmir II ruled at the same time as the son of Svatopluk I and grandson (according to Simon of Kéza) of Morot (a Prince of Poland who had subdued Bractari and ruled as Emperor of the Bulgars and Moravians).
 Prince Morot conquered Crișana and the people that are called Cozar inhabiting that land.
 This grandson of Prince Morot through Svatopluk I was called Menumorout (Stallion of Morout).
 As in the Hungarian "Menumarot" version of history, Mojmir II succeeded his father Svatopluk I as the king of Great Moravia in 894.
 At the same time, the Principality of Nitra was given as an appanage to his brother Svatopluk II.
 But Svatopluk II, supported by Arnulf of Carinthia, king of East Francia, rebelled against Mojmir II in 895 and again in 897, when he concluded an agreement of cooperation with Arnulf.
 As a result, Mojmir II attacked his brother, but was defeated by East Frankish troops sent to support Svatopluk II's rebellion.

 Weakened by internal conflict, Great Moravia lost its peripheral territories: It ceded the Balaton Principality to the Eastern Franks in 894, after Magyar tribes had looted this region.
 Bohemia, seceding from Great Moravia in the following year, became Arnulf’s vassal, and Lusatia followed suit in 897.
 Another danger emerged, when Magyars crossed the Carpathians to settle permanently in the Carpathian Basin (895/896).
 In 896, they settled or were settled in the scarcely populated territories of Great Moravia, residing around the upper/middle Tisza River in 900/901.
 After several looting raids in Europe, they moved to Transdanubia.